-Issue Identified Image of issue Background Pedestrian Wind Pedestrian Wind Comfort and Safety Studies are conducted to predict, Comfort and When wind hits the windward face of a tall building, the assess and, where necessary, mitigate the impact of wind conditions Safety Study building tends to deflect the wind downwards, causing accelerated wind speeds at by modifying site and building designs.
-Section 19.4.5 of Mississauga pedestrian level and around the windward corners of the building.
-Official Plan identifies Wind Studies as a requirement for a complete -Developers have Tail and wide building facades that face the prevailing winds, without application. expressed mitigation measures, are generally undesirable. concerns with Pedestrian Wind Comfort and Safety Studies are conducted by current Terms of professional engineers who specialize in and can demonstrate Reference for extensive experience in dealing with wind and microclimate issues in Pedestrian wind the built environment.
-These studies predict anticipated WINd Studies.
-A building base or podium conditions resulting from new developments as well as recommend mitigative measures to reduce the amount of wind in cross that would Secondary with a sufficient stepback from the tower (6m minimum) deflects downward wind miligative measures to reduce the amount of who in areas that would subject pedestrians to uncomfortable or depercus conditions. -Secondary (downwashing) resulting in a more comfortable subject pedestrians to unconnortable of dangerous conditions. respect to not streetscape.
-The City's standard Terms of Reference requires that the wind being able to use Sm minimum.
-"Where a 6m stepback condition of a site meet the requirements for the intended use.
-For vegetation to combination of a tower stepback of am and an example: if an applicant is proposing a patio then the wind condition mitigate wind at grade canopy of 3m can be utilized to deflect should be conducive to sitting.
-If the predicted condition is for conditions. streetscape. standing, then the applicant can use vegetation as a mitigative 3m canopy. measure.
-Where extreme wind conditions create unsafe situations Implementing a wind and/or uncomfortable wind conditions are predicted, soft landscaping mitigation plan is essential to ensure that podium roofs with (e.g. trees, shrubs, etc.) will not be considered as acceptable wind are comfortable and safe for their intended uses. mitigation.
-The strongest winds mostly happen during the winter Horizontal canopies. seasons when deciduous trees and shrub have already lost their Tower stepback from podium. leaves and cannot act as screens to slow down wind.
-Most trees Podium level trellises and pergolas.
-Wind screens. cannot mitigate wind efficiently without fully developed foliage, which Podium level parapet even with low wind and good soil will take years, even decades, to wind screens. develop.
+Background Pedestrian Wind Comfort and Safety Study -Developers have expressed concerns with current Terms of Reference for Pedestrian Wind StudiesSecondary concern with respect to not being able to use vegetation to mitigate wind conditions.
+Interpret to the second are contracted as a second areacte Pedestrian Wind Comfort and Safety Studies are conducted to predict, assess and, where necessary, mitigate the impact of wind conditions by modifying site and building designs.
+Section 19.4.5 of Mississauga Official Plan identifies Wind Studies as a requirement for a complete application.
+Pedestrian Wind Comfort and Safety Studies are conducted by professional engineers who specialize in and can demonstrate extensive experience in dealing with wind and microclimate issues in the built environment.
+These studies predict anticipated wind conditions resulting from new developments as well as recommend mitigative measures to reduce the amount of wind in areas that would subject pedestrians to uncomfortable or dangerous conditions.
+The City's standard Terms of Reference requires that the wind condition of a site meet the requirements for the intended use.
+For example: if an applicant is proposing a patio, then the wind condition should be conducive to sitting.
+If the predicted condition is for standing, then the applicant can use vegetation as a mitigative measure.
+Where extreme wind conditions create unsafe situations and/or uncomfortable wind conditions are predicted, soft landscaping (e.g. trees, shrubs, etc.) will not be considered as acceptable wind mitigation.
+The strongest winds mostly happen during the winter seasons when deciduous trees and shrub have already lost their leaves and cannot act as screens to slow down wind.
+Most trees cannot mitigate wind efficiently without fully developed foliage, which even with low wind and good soil will take years, even decades, to develop.
 Hard landscaping (e.g. architectural features, screens, etc.) are required in these situations.
-The Terms of Defension of few Deductrics Mind Occurrents (10.5.5.5 The Term of Reference for Pedestrian Wind Comfort and Safety Studies was completed by a consultant (RWDI) that was approved on September 10, 2014 via Council Resolution 0107-2014 conditions to properly milligate wind.
+The Term of Reference for Pedestrian Wind Comfort and Safety Studies was completed by a consultant (RWDI) that was approved on September 10, 2014 via Council Resolution 0167-2014